cmda-minor-web/web-app-from-scratch-2223/course/week-2.md

 1. Investigate API
 2. Sketch User Flow in a Wireflow
 3. Sketch Breakdown-graph: break the Wireflow down in HTML, CSS and JS.
+4. Add your sketches in the wiki of your repo with a short description for each scketch.

 ### Resources